EENCloud/EEN-CLI-Public/README.md

 - `--csv`
   List camera status in CSV format.
+- `-d, --debug`
+  Enable detailed debug output for troubleshooting.
+- `-f, --file-name [file name]`
+  Specify the name of the file where the output will be saved.
+- `-g, --google-sheet`
+  List camera status in CSV format in Google Sheet.
 - `--html`
   Generate chart in HTML file.
-- `--google-sheet`
-  List camera status in CSV format in Google Sheet.
-- `-f, --file-name [file name]`
-  Specify the name of the file where the output will be saved.
-- `--no-prompt`
+- `-n, --no-prompt`
   Skip all user confirmation prompts.
-- `--verbose`
+- `--v1`
-  Enable verbose output.
+  Use v1 APIs.

 ---

 ### settings

-Get all the camera settings.
+Get all camera settings.

 #### Required options: